replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features {#new-features-v2022-10-07-0}

-* New KOTS add-on versions are now automatically added to kURL upon a new release of KOTS.
+* New KOTS add-on versions are now automatically added to the Kubernetes installer upon a new release of KOTS.

-   Given kURL no longer needs to release to make a new version of KOTS available, the addition of new KOTS add-on versions will no longer be stated in the Kubernetes installer release notes.
+   This means that the Kubernetes installer no longer needs to release to make a new version of KOTS available.
+So, the addition of new KOTS add-on versions will not be stated in the Kubernetes installer release notes.
 For information about the features, improvements, and bug fixes included in each new version of KOTS, see the [App Manager Release Notes](https://docs.replicated.com/release-notes/rn-app-manager).
 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) versions RELEASE.2022-10-05T14-58-27Z and RELEASE.2022-10-02T19-29-29Z.
 * Adds [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.22.0.